conorpp/Hokie-Enhancement-Suite/README.md

 If you'd like to install the extension, you can find it on the Google Chrome Extension store.
 It is free.

-If you'd like to contribute to this project send me a message or make a pull request.
+If you'd like to contribute to this project, send me a message or make a pull request.

 ### Installation

-Making a chrome extension is pretty easy.
+Setting up the environment should be pretty easy.

 `git clone https://github.com/conorpp/Hokie-Enhancement-Suite`